 How To Help Someone Overcome Trust Issues

-Repetition, Repetition, Repetition.
 This does not mean keep telling them, "You can trust me."
-This isn't something they can take your word for, it's something you'll have to earn.
-What you should repeat are positive affirmations about your affection for them and your commitment to working on this with them.
+This isn't something they can take your word for; it's something you'll have to earn.
+You should repeat positive affirmations about your affection for them and your commitment to working on this with them.
 Your friend has probably experienced abandonment or rejection in the past that caused or fueled these issues.
 Repeatedly presenting the opposite can go a long way.

-Don't Take It Personally.
 It can sometimes feel like you are being punished for someone else's bad behavior.
 Sure they were lied to before, but you are going out of your way to being extra honest and nice to this person.
 As true as this is, it's not the core issue.
-The problem here is, your friend was hurt very badly, perhaps repeatedly, by someone they thought they could trust.
+The problem here is that your friend was hurt very badly, perhaps repeatedly, by someone they thought they could trust.
 They are still in a terrible place because of that initial wound.
 They aren't taking it out on you.
 They are struggling.

 Anyone can struggle with trust in their lives.
 As you can see, however, not being able to trust others can make life extremely challenging.
 Trust is the bedrock of every interaction and is the basis of your ability to chase your dreams, take risks, and enjoy yourself.
 Without trust, the world is a much darker place.

 Knowing that someone has trust issues and doing the work to solve them are two very different things.
-The work is going to take time and hard work.
+The work is going to take time and lots of effort.
 Patience for the other person will be vital every step of the way.
-Tiny gestures can make a huge difference, and untangling the source of the trauma can take forever.
+Tiny gestures can make a huge difference, and untangling the source of the trauma can take a while.

 Friends, family, and loved ones are vital in helping someone learn to trust again.
-Professional support in the form of counselors like the ones at ReGain can also be crucial.
-They have the skills and experience to understand what issues are at play in different situations and determine the best response, as well as keep everyone focused on the real problem.
+Professional support in the form of counselors like the ones at Regain can also be crucial.
+They have the skills and experience to understand what issues are at play in different situations, determine the best response, and keep everyone focused on the real problem.
 Regain can match those who seek help with those trained specifically to offer that help.
 It's an affordable and convenient service.
 Sessions can be held whenever a schedule allows, and there's no travel required.